quincyyhuang/hexo-node-admin/README.md

 # Credits

-This project is using [React](https://reactjs.org/) and [Material UI](https://material-ui.com/).
+This project is using [React](https://reactjs.org/), [Material UI](https://material-ui.com/) and [JWT](https://jwt.io/).
 Special credit to [react-markdown-editor-lite](https://github.com/HarryChen0506/react-markdown-editor-lite).
 All third-party software follows their own licenses.